PedroDressler/python-shutdown/README.md

-# python-shutdown
+# Python Shutdown

-Script made in python to automatize the shutdown process.
+Script made in python to automatize the shutdown process, with notification within (30/10/2) minutes.